-Box 12.
 GovTech: Using blockchain to support the Sustainable Development Goals in Portugal

-GovTech is a Portuguese public competition that rewards innovative products and services provided by Startups and addressing at least one of the 17 Sustainable Development Goals (SDGs).
-GovTech was designed had two main goals in mind: to promote the SGDs nationwide, and to stimulate the startup ecosystem and dynamism in Portugal.
-Startups usually employ young people and have a reputation for being disruptive, creative, and innovative, enabling their development and teaching them about the importance of the SDGs, promotes a sustained, inclusive and sustainable growth.
-In the first edition held in 2018, there were 113 projects focusing on the environment, women's rights, the youth, migrants, fighting poverty, etc.87
+GovTech is a Portuguese public competition that rewards innovative products and services provided by startups and addressing at least one of the 17 Sustainable Development Goals.
+GovTech was designed had two main goals in mind: to promote the Goals nationwide, and to stimulate the startup ecosystem and dynamism in Portugal.
+Start-ups usually employ young people and have a reputation for being disruptive, creative and innovative, enabling their development and teaching them about the importance of the Sustainable Development Goals, promotes a sustained, inclusive and sustainable growth.
+In the first edition held in 2018, there were 113 projects focusing on the environment, women's rights, the youth, migrants, fighting poverty and so on.86

 The use of blockchain in the voting phase opened to the public was one of the perks of this competition.
 To make the vote a more interesting process, a virtual coin based on blockchain technology was created, named GovTechs.
 Participants could vote on their preferred projects by investing with GovTechs on the website; this insured the security and transparency of all participatory process.
-Projects selected were Intelligent Forest Management Technologies, Green Salt and Healthy Life for All, and Bio2Skin.88 The use of blockchain in the voting process served as a learning process to the Portuguese government because it was the first time a governmental initiative used blockchain, so the goal was also to test the potential of this emergent technology and have some lessons learned that can now be used in future projects.89
+The projects selected were Intelligent Forest Management Technologies, Green Salt and Healthy Life for All and Bio2Skin.87 The use of blockchain in the voting process served as a learning process for the Government of Portugal as it was the first time a governmental initiative used blockchain, so the Goal was also to test the potential of this emergent technology and have some lessons learned that can now be used in future projects.88